 - An estimate of 2.2 billion hospital visits and 50 million inpatient visits every year.

-Chinese leading therapeutic areas and prevalence of the disease
+Leading therapeutic areas and prevalence of the disease in China

-When clinical trials in China were grouped by major therapeutic areas, oncology turned out to be the major therapeutic area for China.
-This became more dramatic after 2010, reaching nearly twice the number of trials starts compared to other therapeutic areas by 2013 and the trend continues on a rapid rise through 2018.
+Grouping all the clinical trials conducted, oncology is the significant therapeutic area found in China, which became more dramatic, reaching nearly twice the number of clinical trials start after 2010 compared to other therapeutic areas by 2013.
+The trend continues on a rapid rise through 2018.

 Now, the leading therapeutic areas in clinical trials are